coderas/babel-plugin-jsx-remove-data-test-id/README.md

-## babel plugin to remove qa-classes
+## babel plugin to remove-qa-classes